MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-central-concepts-of-the-planning-system.md

 -   The planning starting date is earlier than the work date.
 -   The planning line suggests changing a released purchase or production order.
 -   The projected inventory exceeds the overflow level on the due date.
-For more information, see [Design Details: Staying under the Overflow Level](design-details-staying-under-the-overflow-level.md).
+For more information, see [Staying under the Overflow Level](design-details-handling-reordering-policies.md#staying-under-the-overflow-level).

 > [!NOTE]
 >  In planning lines with warnings, the **Accept Action Message** field is not selected, because the planner is expected to further investigate these lines before carrying out the plan.